Skip to main content

 Does Medicaid cover Ozempic?

-Medicaid coverage varies by state but may cover Ozempic for Type 2 diabetes
+Medicaid coverage varies by state but it may cover Ozempic for Type 2 diabetes

 Hands of a healthcare provider holding a stethoscope in one hand and a pen in the other, writing "Medicaid"> Does Medicaid cover Ozempic?

-Ozempic (semaglutide) is an injectable medication approved by the Food and Drug Administration (FDA) to treat Type 2 diabetes.
+Ozempic (semaglutide) is an injectable medication that was initially approved by the Food and Drug Administration (FDA) to treat Type 2 diabetes.
 It stimulates insulin production in the pancreas, lowering overall blood sugar and leading to better health outcomes.
-Ozempic is still relatively new to the market, but it’s been gaining a lot of momentum.
-Because it often leads to weight loss, it’s become an in-demand drug for patients with type 2 diabetes and patients looking to lose weight, even though it’s not currently FDA approved for weight loss.
+Ozempic is still relatively new to the market, but the GLP-1 agonist has gained a lot of attention.
+Because it often leads to weight loss, it’s become an in-demand drug for patients with Type 2 diabetes and patients looking to lose weight, even though it’s not currently FDA approved for weight loss.

 How much does Ozempic cost?

-With insurance, including Medicaid, your cost will be based on factors like your prescription coverage, your copay, and your deductible.
+With insurance, including Medicaid, your cost will be based on factors like your prescription plan’s formulary, your copay, and your deductible.

 Does Medicaid cover Ozempic?

 According to Brian Staiger, Pharm.D., of HelloPharmacist, Medicaid coverage varies on a state-by-state basis.
-He says Ozempic is generally covered by Medicaid as a treatment for Type 2 diabetes in all states, but the question is how easy it is to receive that coverage, including whether or not Ozempic is listed as a preferred drug in your state and whether it requires any prior authorization.
+He says Medicaid generally covers Ozempic as a treatment for Type 2 diabetes in all states, but the question is more about how easy it is to receive that coverage, including whether or not Ozempic is listed as a preferred drug in your state and whether it requires any prior authorization or includes other restrictions.

 “Every state publishes its ‘preferred drug list’ online,” Dr. Staiger says, “which is likely the easiest way for individuals to find out about drug coverage under their plan.”